Kong/kongponents/docs/components/table.md

 `@row:<event>` - returns the `Event`, the row item, and the type: `row`

-To avoid firing row clicks by accident, the row click handler ignores events coming from `a`, `button`, `input`, and `select` elements (unless they are `disabled`).
+To avoid firing row clicks by accident, the row click handler ignores events coming from `a`, `button`, `input`, and `select` elements (unless they have the `disabled` attribute).
 As such click handlers attached to these element types do not require stopping propagation via `@click.stop`.

 <KTable
   :headers="tableOptionsLinkHeaders"